ag48665/tcga-lusc-biomarker-analysis/README.md

 # TCGA Lung Squamous Cell Carcinoma (LUSC) RNA-seq Biomarker Discovery

-A fully reproducible bioinformatics pipeline for identifying candidate biomarkers in lung cancer using TCGA bulk RNA-seq data (tumor vs normal).
+A fully reproducible bioinformatics pipeline for discovery and validation of prognostic biomarkers in lung cancer using TCGA bulk RNA-seq data.

+The project identifies tumor-specific transcriptional programs in lung squamous cell carcinoma (LUSC) and demonstrates that a derived multi-gene expression signature predicts overall survival in TCGA patients.

 ---